What is Tamoxifen?

-Tamoxifen has been most thoroughly researched in regard to its effects upon breast tissue, but its effects upon other systems of the body is not fully known.
-In animal studies, Tamoxifen does impact bone metabolism during puberty, and it is hypothesized that Tamoxifen treatment before the patient reaches Final Adult Height may cause patients to not reach their full potential height.
+Tamoxifen has been most thoroughly researched regarding its effects upon breast tissue, but its impact upon other systems of the body are not fully known.
+In animal studies, Tamoxifen does impact bone metabolism during puberty, and it is hypothesized that Tamoxifen treatment before the patient reaches Final Adult Height may cause patients not to reach their full potential height.

 Tamoxifen Drug Interactions and Pharmacological Exceptions to the Normal Effects of Treatment